rmjarvis/TreeCorr/docs/cov.rst

 which can be provided in the `Corr2` or `Corr3` constructor or in the call to `Corr2.estimate_cov` or `treecorr.estimate_multi_cov`.
 The valid options are:

-* 'simple' is prescription that TreeCorr implicitly used prior to version 5.1, and it is generally the simplest treatment in each case.
+* 'simple' is the prescription that TreeCorr implicitly used prior to version 5.1, and it is generally the simplest treatment in each case.
   For jackknife and bootstrap, it corresponds to what MP22 call :math:`v_{\rm mult}`, which means the weight is the product of the two patch weights.